maxlaza411/pyghidra-mcp/README.md

 - `make check`: Run all quality checks.
 - `make dev`: Run the development workflow (format and check).

+### Project locking semantics

+`PyGhidraContext` coordinates all imports and program opens through an internal `_project_lock` helper that mirrors Ghidra's project/domain write locks.
+When adding new features that mutate the project (e.g., calling `importProgram`, `saveAs`, or `openProgram`), wrap the interaction with `with context._project_lock(...)` so concurrent tooling stays serialized.
+Unit tests exercise concurrent imports to ensure lock acquisition/release stays balanced and surfaces regressions quickly.

 ## API

 ### Tools